-Professional/Education/Training/1 credit requirements: Regular class attendance, reading assignments for each class (posting on the Moodle discussion page is required for anyone taking the course for credit and encouraged for all participants), and participate fully in class discussions.
-Also, all students are encouraged to write a short reflection paper mid-way and at the end of the class (this paper is required for those taking the course for 1 credit).
+Professional/Education/Training.
+The requirements of those who join the class include the following: Regular class attendance, reading assignments for each class (posting on the Moodle discussion page is an option and encouraged), and participate fully in in-class discussions.
+Also, you are asked to write a short reflection paper mid-way and at the end of the class.
 One can choose to reflect on a specific topic area, or write a reflection regarding the meaning of the subjects for you and/or your work.
-The papers should be between 3 and 5 pages each, double spaced.
+The paper(s) should be between 3 and 5 pages, double spaced.